jasonumiker/eks-well-architected/README.md

 This set of best practices is focused on ensuring there are multiple layers of defense to help protect from both external and internal network-based threats.

-Many of the principles here are the same as with AWS (that you should have granular least-privilege network controlls and micro-segmentation) - but with Kubernetes/EKS some of the tooling and flows can be a bit different.
+Many of the principles here are the same as with AWS (that you should have granular least-privilege network controls and micro-segmentation) - but with Kubernetes/EKS some of the tooling and flows can be a bit different.

 #### Controlling network access to your workload(s)